Tips to help balance work and home

 It is easy to think you are too busy to slow down enough to balance your work and home.
 However, too often we spend more time complaining about how busy we are that we do actually coming up with a solution.

-The best way to get started is just to simply start.
+The best way to get started is to just simply start.
 Choose one thing to start with and realize you won’t make all the changes at once.
 For example, start with something simple like turning off your computer at 7 p.m.
 If you have to, take the computer to your car or lock it in a cabinet.
 Make this a daily habit until you no longer think about it.

 Then you are ready to move on to something else, maybe turning off social media an hour before bedtime and taking a warm bath or doing a quiet activity that you enjoy.
 Or maybe you practice saying no when someone asks you to add something else to your schedule.